 - Preheat oven to 400°F, situating one oven rack in the middle of the oven and one near the top.
 Lightly oil a baking sheet and set aside.

-- Add basil leaves, 2 cloves of garlic, 2 tbsp olive oil, and 1 tbsp of Parmesan cheese to a food processor and pulse until basil leaves are in small pieces and all ingredients are evenly distributed.
+- Add basil leaves, 2 tablespoons of olive oil, 1 tablespoon of Parmesan cheese, and 2 cloves of garlic to a food processor and pulse until the basil leaves are in small pieces and all ingredients are evenly distributed.
 It won't be creamy or liquidy.

 - Beat egg in a mixing bowl.
 Add basil mixture and whisk to combine.